 - "Reduced server downtime, resulting in 99% server uptime, by deploying automated monitoring tools and establishing proactive alerting system."

-Don't feel that all your bullet points have to exactly follow the X,Y,Z formula but it is a really useful mechanism for making sure you give clear, specific and quantifiable examples of your impact.
+Don't feel that all your bullet points have to follow the exact X,Y,Z or CAR formula.
+Both are just really useful mechanisms for making sure you give clear, specific, and quantifiable examples of your impact and the challenges you’ve worked on in your career.

 - Use reverse chronological order, putting most recent employment at the top

-- Consider including the programming language you used for each project (Google's recommendation)
+- If you're an engineer, consider including the programming language you used for each project (Google's recommendation)

 - Describe your actions and what they achieved